telverneck/discourseAutomationCapy/README.md

-"# Project Discourse"
+# Project Discourse

 # Author: Telmo Rodrigues Correa

-# This is only for fun, play around with Cucumber automation using Discourse web site
+- This is only for fun, play around with Cucumber automation using Discourse web site

 ## Installation:
-- Requires Ruby 2.7 or higher
+- Requires Ruby 2.7 or higher Windows: https://rubyinstaller.org/downloads/
-- selenium webdriver is requiered in the windows PATH after downloading the project, use the command to install all Ruby Gems:
+- selenium webdriver is requiered in the windows PATH

+after downloading the project, use the command to install all Ruby Gems:

 ```shell